 Teachers and Printers

 Due to the demand for printers today, manufacturers create and boast new models so fast.
-That makes choosing a color printer for the classroom a little bit of a gamble if you have less idea on the kind of printer you need.
+That makes choosing a color printer for the classroom a little bit of a gamble if you have less idea about the kind of printer you need.

-Without a printer to use may become really costly on your part in the long run.
+Without a printer use may become really costly on your part in the long run.
 So regardless of the model and price, know that all printers perform the same basic printing purpose.